sit/wrkb/kb/runes/sudden-impact.md

 ## Description

-For 4 seconds after exiting stealth or using a dash, leap, blink, or teleport, damaging an enemy champion additionally deals 10 + 5 * (character level - 1) true damage.
-(10s cooldown)
+Damaging an enemy champion deals a bonus 10–80 true damage after using a dash, leap, blink, teleport, or when exiting stealth for 4s.
+(10s cooldown)The damaging attack/ability gains bonuses at higher levels:Level 5: Deal an additional 10 true damage.Level 9: Deal an additional 20 true damage and gain 10% Movement Speed for 1.5s after dealing the damage.